usnistgov/FIPS201/_FIPS201/system.md

 An operational PIV system can be logically divided into the following three major subsystems:

-- **PIV Front-End Subsystem**—PIV Card, card and biometric readers, and PIN input device.
+- **PIV Front-End Subsystem**—PIV Card, card readers, biometric capture devices, and PIN input device.
 The PIV cardholder interacts with these components to gain physical or logical access to the desired Federal resource.
 - **PIV Card Issuance and Management Subsystem**—the components responsible for identity